KMasterOfPuppets/IdentityManager.ApiSdk/doc/01-api.md

 }
 ```

+An API provider can be assigned to more than one API project.

 ## Dependency injection

-While ASP.NET Core provides a dependency injection container which is fully available for use, the API Server provides its own dependency injection mechanism.
+While ASP.NET Core provides a dependency injection container which is fully available for use, the API Server also provides its own dependency injection mechanism.

 Services are resolved by their type `T` and by calling the `Resolve<T>` method on the appropriate dependency injection container (which implements the `IResolve` interface).